 Are you a creative person on a budget?
 Consider making your own wedding invitations right at home.
-If wedding invitations aren’t the main focal point of your wedding’s budget, you have the option to take the DIY route and make your own invitations.
-The DIY wedding invitation route can go a variety of ways, however, you will want to be sure to start by creating a template and making sure you include all of the necessary information.
-Once you have the information placed on how you’d like, you can begin to play around with fonts and the overall design and color scheme.
+To streamline your DIY wedding invitation process, start by creating a template and making sure you include all of the necessary information.
+Once you have the invitation formatted how you like, you can begin to play around with fonts and the overall design and color scheme.

 Keep in mind that while DIY invitations may seem like the cheapest option initially, they can add up when it comes to the number of guests and materials used for the invitation.
 More importantly, be mindful of the fact that DIY invitations can be quite time-consuming.
 If you are going to take the DIY wedding invitation route, be sure to carve out enough time for creating the perfect wedding invitation for your big day.
-Once you have your design ready, you can upload a digital version of your file to our create your own invitation tool and send them virtually for all the Paperless Post benefits.
+Once you have your design ready, you can also choose to upload a digital version of your file to our create your own invitation tool and send them virtually for all the Paperless Post benefits.

 Key factors that impact wedding invitation costs

-Aside from where you decide to source your wedding invitations, there are other cost factors that can add up when it comes to wedding invitation pricing.
+Aside from where you decide to source your wedding invitations, there are other things that can add up when it comes to wedding invitation pricing.
 Here are the most common factors that can impact the overall cost of your wedding invitations:

 Quantity of wedding invitations

-One of the most straightforward and costly factors when it comes to wedding invitations is the number of guests.
-Given that each guest will receive a wedding invitation, you can expect that the more invitations you will need to send out, the higher the cost will be.
-If you are on a budget, be wary about the number of invitations you will need to send out, as the guest count will impact all aspects of the wedding, not just the cost of sending out invitations.
+One of the most straightforward and costly factors when it comes to wedding invitations is the number of guests you’re inviting.
+Given that each guest or couple will receive a wedding invitation, you can expect that the more invitations you need to send out, the higher the cost will be.
+If you are on a budget, be wary of the number of invitations you will need to send out, as the guest count will impact all aspects of the wedding—not just the cost of sending out invitations.

-Another important and often overlooked cost factor in the wedding invitation process is printing.
+Another important and often overlooked cost factor for traditional paper wedding invitations is printing.
 In this case, the quality of wedding invitation prints can significantly alter the overall price and look of the invitations.
-When it comes to printing, the four main types of print from the highest quality and cost to lowest include: Engraving, thermography, letterpress, and digital printing.
-Be mindful about which printing option is included with your design, as it can raise up costs fairly quickly.
+When it comes to printing, the four main types of print from lowest quality and cost to highest are:

+Be mindful of which printing option is included with your design, as it can increase costs fairly quickly.
 If you are looking for ways to cut down on wedding invitation costs, you can simply ask what type of printing process is used for your invitation and opt for a more cost-effective option instead.
-Similarly, you may be able to request a digital copy from designers themselves, allowing you to print digitally from a place of your choosing.
+Similarly, you may be able to request a digital copy from the designers themselves, allowing you to print digitally from a place of your choosing.

-Customizing a wedding invitation with each and every detail is a beautiful way to let your guests know about the wedding day, however it does come with a price.
-Special customization elements, such as calligraphy and hand-drawn invitations, will add up significantly as they require much more time, labor, and approval in the making process.
+Customizing a wedding invitation with each and every detail is a beautiful way to let your guests know about the wedding day—but it does come with a price.
+Specially customized elements, such as calligraphy and hand-drawn invitations, will add up significantly as they require much more time, labor, and approval in the creation process.

-However, it is important to note that each decorative element can significantly contribute to the overall cost of your wedding invitations.
-That said, take note of how many decorative elements you and your loved one consider to be “must-haves” for your wedding invitations and determine which of these elements are worth the extra cost.
+However, it’s important to note that each decorative element can significantly contribute to the overall cost of your wedding invitations.
+Take note of how many decorative elements you and your partner consider to be “must-haves” for your wedding invitations, and determine what’s worth the extra cost.

 Looking to make your wedding invitations unique yet cost-efficient?
 Check out these wedding invitation ideas.

-Unless you’re skipping the snail mail all together with online wedding invitations, shipping and postage is another cost factor that often gets overlooked in the wedding invitation planning process.
-While each wedding invitation suite weighs slightly differently, the shipping costs are dependent upon what the weight of each invitation suite comes out to be.
-That said, shipping and postage costs can tack on roughly $50-$60 extra for just 100 invitations.
+Unless you’re skipping the snail mail altogether with online wedding invitations, shipping and postage is another expense that often gets overlooked in the wedding invitation planning process.
+While each wedding invitation suite weighs slightly differently, your shipping costs will be dependent upon what the weight of each invitation suite comes out to be.
+Excess shipping and postage costs can tack on roughly $50-$60 extra for just 100 invitations.
 While this may not seem like an incredibly unreasonable cost, in the long run, it can add up alongside other cost factors.

 When considering the cost of wedding invitations, it really comes down to two things: design and the number of guests invited.
-Prior to planning your wedding invitations, consider the vision you have and what your “must-haves” are when it comes to the design.
+Prior to planning your wedding invitations, consider your ideal vision and what your “must-haves” are when it comes to design.
 As far as guest count goes, you most likely won’t want to miss out on inviting loved ones just to save on invitations—so be sure to choose affordable wedding invitations that are equally economical as they are stunning.

-While some wedding invitation costs may be ultimately out of your control, online invitations are a great option when it comes to finding a cost-effective design that perfectly captures the wedding day to come.
-Our wide array of unique and beautifully crafted wedding invitations will make it easy for your during the invitation process.
-Not only are these wedding invitation designs customizable, but they also help you cut back on unnecessary costs such as shipping, envelope, and printing expenses.
+While some wedding invitation costs may be out of your control, online invitations are a great option when it comes to finding a cost-effective design that perfectly captures the wedding day to come.
+Paperless Post’s wide array of unique and beautifully crafted wedding invitations will make it easy for you during the invitation design process.
+Not only are our wedding invitation designs customizable, but they also help you cut back on unnecessary costs such as shipping, envelope, and printing expenses.

-Regardless of the wedding invitation design you choose, the invitation selecting process should be an exciting part of wedding planning.
-That said, determine your budget and have fun in choosing an invitation that your guests will be sure to remember for years to come.
+Regardless of the wedding invitation design you choose, the invitation selection process should be an exciting part of wedding planning.
+Determine your budget and have fun choosing an invitation that your guests will be sure to remember for years to come.